pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 10}
 ```

-UIKit: Create and store a PubNub instance:
+UIKit: create and store a PubNub instance:

 ```
 1import UIKit